How to Wire a Hot Tub: Wire Size, GFCI, and Disconnects

 Sourcing Power: Load Center vs Panelboard Considerations

-The new hot tub circuit will originate from the main service panel.
-In the load center vs panelboard discussion for residential settings, you’re almost always working with a load center.
-The new 2-pole GFCI breaker must be compatible with the panel and will connect directly to the electrical buss.
-Ensure the panel has the physical space and, more importantly, the available capacity as determined by a service load calculation.
+The new hot tub circuit will typically originate from the main service load center.
+The new 2‑pole GFCI breaker must be compatible with the panel and will connect to the panel bus; ensure the panel has the physical space and the available capacity determined by proper service and load calculations.

 Routing the Circuit: Feeder and Conduit Best Practices